meihuaz/PCUNet/README.md

 #### 3) Training
 1. Run `python train.py` to train the neural network using PCN dataset.
-2. Run `python train_kitti.py` to train the neural network using Car category.

 #### 4) Testing
 1. Run `python test.py` to test the neural network using PCN dataset.
-2. Run `python test_kitti.py` to test the neural network using kitti dataset.